 Jill Sisson Quinn is the author of Deranged: Finding a Sense of Place in the Landscape and in the Lifespan and has received a John... read more

 Graham Shelby is a writer and professional storyteller in Louisville, Kentucky.
-He’s working on a memoir that includes the story he told at... read more
+He produced a one-man show in 2017 titled The Man on... read more